miklevin/MikeLev.in/_posts/2023-06-18-ftloa-for-the-love-of-adi-bioches.md

 Otters 🦦🍎😃❔📦🎁👋🏻

+I'm sorry, Matt.
+We should have hung out more.

+I'm starting a funny countdown in my head.
+You all imagine it with me.
+Sorry folks, Stone Walls Do Not a Prison Make Nor Iron Bars a Cage.
+The Countdown is Just In My Head.
+Or Maybe Ask Nick Cage.

+Toodles

 <div class="arrow-links"><div class="post-nav-prev"><span class="arrow">&larr;&nbsp;</span><a href="/blog/touching-base-for-willow-whole-amazing-stories-team-shazam/">Touching Base for Willow & Whole AMAZING STORIES Team :-) Shazam!</a></div> &nbsp; <div class="post-nav-next"><a href=""></a></div></div>
 ## Categories